 Update Your Planning

-Since your first semester, you've been planning which courses to take and how to complete various requirements.
-Now's a good time to assess how the courses you've already taken match up with your candidate majors.
+Consider how the courses you've already taken match up with your candidate majors.
 Print an Academic Planner [pdf] and sketch out what your next few semesters might look like if you went ahead with a particular major.

 You can also plan specific actions you'll take to accomplish your goals.
 With this major, what actions make sense after the junior year?
 What do you want to be doing in the months after graduation, and what actions can you take now to make sure that happens?